The Childhood Experiences Questionnaire

 Early Learning & Care

-Parents are asked about their child’s experiences in non-parental care arrangements and preschool, as well as challenges faced when looking for care.
+Parents and caregivers are asked about their child’s experiences in non-parental care arrangements and preschool, as well as challenges faced when looking for care.
 They are also asked about their child’s experience with intervention programs and supports.

 Community & Context